Toral symmetries of collapsed ancient solutions to the homogeneous Ricci flow: Proof of Theorem

 \section{Proof of Theorem \ref{thm:limittorus}}

 0

-This appendix is dedicated to the proof of Theorem \ref{thm:limittorus}, from which Theorem \ref{thm:main-existence.torus} follows.
+This appendix consists of the proof of Theorem \ref{thm:limittorus}, from which Theorem \ref{thm:main-existence.torus} follows.
 We use the same notation as Section \ref{sect:limitbehavior}.
-In the interest of simplifying the argument, we will not differentiate between the original sequence $\xi = \{\tau^{(n)}\}$ and its subsequences, nor will we specify the subsequence extractions.
-Claim $i)$ follows from the compactness of $\EuScript{F}^{\mathsf{G}}$, while claim $ii)$ follows from the fact that $g(t)$ is collapsed.
-From now on, we will always assume that the decompositions $\varphi^{(n)}$ are ordered in such a way that
+In the interest of simplifying the notation, we omit to differentiate between the original sequence $\xi = \{\tau^{(n)}\}$ and its subsequences, and to specify the subsequence extractions.

+First, notice that claim $i)$ follows from the compactness of $\EuScript{F}^{\mathsf{G}}$.
+Claim $ii)$ can be deduced from the fact that $g(t)$ is collapsed.
+Indeed, by \eqref{eq:estscal}, there exists a constant $c >0$ such that